 I don't like labels, but some seem to hit closer than others.
 Some people insist I'm "queer."
 (And I do use that word in some contexts when I don't feel the need to be at all precise.)
 Some say "bisexual."
 (But I have my reasons for why that seems a slightly less good fit FOR ME.)
 Some say "pan."
 (Look, maybe kinda, but I'm still going to ask you to buy me lunch because one word isn't going to cover it.)

 I know I'm going to take heat for this article.
 I'll lose some of my religious followers.
 Maybe even a couple of friends from old jobs or high school.
 But I think those of us with the privilege and position to come out have GOT to be willing to talk about this stuff.
 To explore the complexities and the rainbow of human expression beyond labels.
 To understand that the full array of human variation absolutely applies to one of our most common behaviors.
 But also just to talk about it AT ALL.
-The heteronormative world that seeks to push everything into one of two or three columns ("and please shut up about it if you're in column 2 or 3"), and they complain bitterly that anything beyond that is "too complicated."
-Usually after memorizing all the Pokemon.
+The heteronormative world that seeks to push everything into one of two or––if VERY "open minded––three columns. ("Oh, and also please shut up about it if you're in column 2 or 3.")
+And they complain bitterly that anything beyond that is "too complicated."
+(Usually after memorizing all the Pokemon.)
 I'd hate to see double plus ungood linguistic minimalism be allowed to define us when there's a whole world of lunches out there with which to extrapolate on as blunt an instrument as a label.
 And absolutely they can't be allowed to silence this discussion in a broader sense.

 It is also possible that this article will not "age well."
 This discourse will finally gain "traction" of a sort and one side or the other will achieve a critical mass.
 Please check the date before you assume I popped it off last night, will ya?